Pascal736/favilib/README.md

 # Format will be changed based on the file ending
 favilib fetch github.com --size large --path favicon.png

-# Format can also be specified explicitly and bytes can be printed to stdout if path is omitted.
-And size can be specified explicitly
+# Format can also be specified explicitly and bytes can be printed to stdout.
+Size can be specified explicitly
-favilib fetch github.com --size 32,32 --format ico
+favilib fetch github.com --size 32,32 --format ico --stdout

 # Prints the extracted URL of the favicon to stdout
 favilib fetch github.com --url-only --stdout